-Occupational and private pension schemes have gained widespread acceptance in the recent past as a consequence of governmental promotion and tax treatment.
-At present, the number of occupational pension entitlements (of active employees) increased from 14.6 million in 2001 to about 20,4 million and the number of "Riester"-contracts in place reached a level of 16,5 million by the end of June 2017.
-It can be assumed that about 70 % of all employees between ages 25 to 65 with compulsory social insurance coverage are entitled to a supplementary occupational pension or a "Riester"-pension But at present, no reliable data is available in order to provide extended projections including these non-mandatory pension schemes into this projection exercise.
+Occupational and private pension schemes have gained widespread acceptance as a consequence of governmental promotion and tax treatment.
+The number of occupational pension entitlements (of active employees) increased from 14.6 million in 2001 to about 21.0 million and the number of "Riester"-contracts in place reached a level of 16.4 million by the end of June 2020.
+It can be assumed that about 66 % of all employees between ages 25 to 65 with compulsory social insurance coverage are entitled to a supplementary occupational pension or a "Riester"-pension.